Last updated: 7 December 2023

 - companies that we plan to merge with or be acquired by or who may invest in us;

-- payment processors, debt collectors, web hosting providers and IT service providers.
+- payment processors, debt collectors, web hosting providers, IT service providers and other third party service providers that are used by Metcash to verify or store collected information;

 How do we store and protect your personal information?